a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder, and another file (e.g. /RAM/F and /RAM/F/F and /RAM/F/B).
 Select both files and try to move them into the parent folder using drag and drop.
 Verify that an error is shown before any files are moved.

 * Load DeskTop.
 Open a volume.
 Adjust the window size so that horizontal and vertical scrolling is required.
 Scroll to the bottom-right.
 Quit DeskTop, reload.
 Verify that the window size was restored correctly.
 * Load DeskTop.
 Open a volume.
 Quit DeskTop, reload.
-Verify that the volume window was restored, and that the volume icon is marked open.
+Verify that the volume window was restored, and that the volume icon is dimmed.
 Close the volume window.
-Verify that the volume icon is no longer marked open.
+Verify that the volume icon is no longer dimmed.

-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Shortcuts > Add a Shortcut....
-Create a shortcut, click OK.
-Verify that when the "Do you want to save the new list on the system disk?" warning appears that the desktop volume icons repaint.

 * Ensure the startup volume has a name that would be case-adjusted by DeskTop, e.g. /HD.
 Launch DeskTop.
 Open the startup volume.
 Apple > Control Panels.
 Drag a DA file to the startup volume window.
 Verify that the file is moved, not copied.

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Try opening volumes/folders until there are less than 8 windows but more than 127 icons.
 Verify that the "A window must be closed..." dialog has no Cancel button.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Verify that 127 icons can be shown.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 File > New Folder.
 Verify that a warning is shown and the window is closed.
 Repeat, with multiple windows open.
-Verify that everything repaints correctly, and that no volume or folder icon incorrectly displays as opened.
+Verify that everything repaints correctly, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 Use File > Copy a File to copy a file into a directory represented by an open window.
-Verify that after the copy, a warning is shown, the window is closed, and that no volume or folder icon incorrectly displays as opened.
+Verify that after the copy, a warning is shown, the window is closed, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 Drag a file from another volume (to copy it) into an open window.
-Verify that after a copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as opened.
+Verify that after a copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as dimmed.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open windows bringing the total icons to 127.
 Drag a volume icon into an open window.
-Verify that after the copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as opened.
+Verify that after the copy, a warning is shown and the window is closed, and that no volume or folder icon incorrectly displays as dimmed.

 * Load Selector.
 Put a disk in Slot 6, Drive 1.
 Startup > Slot 6.
 Verify that the system boots the disk.
 Repeat for all other slots with drives.